Only €20, up to €40 cheaper

 Hypertension is one of the main risk factors for heart attack and stroke, so your doctor will monitor your blood pressure and make sure that it remains at a safe level while you are taking the pill.

 If you already have high blood pressure, speak to your doctor before taking the pill.
 Another form of contraception such as a progestogen-only pill or the contraceptive injection may be more suitable for you.

 If you’re less than 40 years old and are otherwise fit and healthy, your blood pressure only needs to be checked every five years.
 However if you're taking the combined contraceptive pill and have any other risk factors that could lead you to develop high blood pressure then you'll need to get your blood pressure checked more regularly.

 You can get your blood pressure checked at your GP surgery by appointment.
+If you hold a medical card you won’t be charged.
 You can also get your blood pressure checked at selected pharmacies.
 You don’t normally need an appointment at a pharmacy, but you may be charged for the service.